Ganon's Castle Walkthrough

 Send a Bombchu through the Iron Bars

 The next room has iron bars with a switch behind them.
-Send a Bombchu through the gap at the top of the bars to hit the switch, which will open the door.
+Send a Bombchu through the gap above the bars to hit the switch and open the door.

 Press the Switch to Make a Bombchu Chest Appear